I Turn to You (Melanie C song): Wig Wam version

-"I Turn to You" is the 2004 debut single by Norwegian glam metal band Wig Wam, and the first single released from their debut album 667..
+"I Turn to You" is the 2004 debut single of Norwegian glam metal band Wig Wam, released as the first single from their debut album, 667..
 The Neighbour of the Beast.
 The CD single features only "Crazy Things".
 The track was later featured on Hard to Be a Rock 'n' Roller, a renamed reissue of 667..
 The Neighbour of the Beast.

 Track listing

+Usage in media

+After the song gained popularity, it was featured in the film Bend It Like Beckham.
+It was covered by Darkseed on "Ultimate Darkness", by Machinae Supremacy on "Webography", and by Wig Wam on 667..
+The Neighbour of the Beast.
+The song was also featured in the musical Viva Forever!, a musical show based on the songs of the Spice Girls.
+It was featured on the Showtime Unlimited promo.